 Winter 2017 - Moving Through the Centuries: The Empowerment of U-M Women Through Physical Activity.
 Part of the U-M's Bicentennial Celebration, this collection of photographs and memorabilia showcased women’s physical activity at the University.
 From early and restrictive physical education to D1 athletics, the exhibit explored early participatory nature of women’s movement.
 Despite inequities faced by women regarding physical activity, women have danced, flexed, fought, and championed for future women athletes at the university and beyond!

-Fall 2016 - Swallowed Whole: A Visual Journey Through Trauma and Recovery.
-The exhibition consisted of large-scale staged photographs and video, all of which drew upon the artist’s experiences with a broken back and cancer treatment in 2011-12.
+Fall 2016 - Heidi Kumao, Swallowed Whole: A Visual Journey Through Trauma and Recovery.
+The exhibition consisted of large-scale staged photographs and video, all of which drew upon U-M Stamps School of Art & Design Professor Heidi Kumao's experiences with a broken back and cancer treatment in 2011-12.
 Combining humor and stark imagery, the work playfully embraces the absurdity and isolation that accompanied these medical traumas.

 Winter 2016 - Above Ground: 40 Moments of Transformation.
 Above Ground, is a photography exhibition highlighting the powerful, ground-breaking performance art and actions of China’s Young Feminist Activists (YFA).
 The exhibit was curated by Lü Ping, a Chinese feminist organizer and visiting scholar at Columbia University, who first organized the exhibit in New York City in fall 2015.